Gitit2meBaby/phungMotorbike/README.md

 ## For Devs
-- /lib/getBikes handles the Firebase request
+- /lib/getBikesFromFirebase handles the Firebase request
-- Firebase is called in the root and then an API has been created /bikes/route.js to handle subsequent fetching and caching.
+- /lib/getBikes handles caching all the data for the rest of the website navigation.
+- /lib/clearCache is a function that is only called from the admin panel, it occurs when a new bike is uploaded, deleted or edited.
 - Contact Form, booking form and purchase form are handled by PostMark.
 - app/api/bookings/route.js - recieves form data and sends an email to both the client and the .env FROM_EMAIL. both HTML and plain text.
 - app/api/buy-online/route.js is very similar